-A site for writers and readers who have an interest in children's nonfiction and want to learn more about writing true stories for children
+A site for writers and readers passionate about children's nonfiction and writing true stories for children

 Monday, October 24, 2011

 The second best moment of being a writer (first is making the sale) is opening the box to reveal for the first time the book that you have labored over for years.
 That moment happened last week when I came home to find an unexpected box sitting on the kitchen table.
 Before I even took off my coat or put the groceries away, I grabbed a scissors and sliced the box open.
 My book, For the Birds: The Life of Roger Tory Peterson, was finally here!

 I am proud to say that it is absolutely beautiful!
 Award-winning illustrator Laura Jacques captured young Roger's enthusiasm, sharp blue eyes, and thatch of blonde hair as beautifully as she paints the feathers of a flying flicker.
 And after immersing myself in Roger's story, it still inspires me.
 Roger grew up in Jamestown, New York where he spent every spare minute out in the fields with binoculars or camera and taught himself how to identify birds on the wing at a time when even trained ornithologists had to shoot the birds before identification.
 Roger was also a natural artist, sketching birds in the margins of his text books, and later going to art school in New York City.
 At the naive age of 23 years old, Roger created a little bird identification field guide that, in the middle of the Depression, sold out in weeks and turned a nation on to bird-watching.
 He became a world reknowned naturalist and leader in the conservation movement.